Sukith-1234/Data-Engineering-Projects/README.md

 If python file not shows data properly please download html (save) to you desktop and open (User_Analysis_Project.html)

-User_Analysis_Final.ipynb-Include procedure of direct conncetion using pyodbc library
+User_Analysis_Final.ipynb-Include procedure of direct conncetion (SQL DB) using pyodbc library